How to Write a Scientific Essay

 Step 1: Introduce your topic.
 Step 2: Describe the background.
 Step 3: Establish your research problem.
 Step 4: Specify your objective (s) Step 5: Map out your paper.
 Research paper introduction examples.
 Frequently asked questions about the research paper introduction.

-16. PDF How to write a scientific essay
+17. How to successfully write a scientific essay

 The body of your essay will contain the bulk of your argument or discussion.
 It should be divided into paragraphs, each discussing a different point.
 For instance, imagine you were writing about sports and the human body.
 Your first paragraph can discuss the physical capabilities of the human body.